dschwan21/football-data-scrape/README.md

 # Individual players will have profiles with year by year statistics displayed.
 # The frontend will be a react application where the player data is displayed.
-# Pulling play by play data from nflstatR
+# Pulling play by play data from nflstatR.
 # Individual statistics pulled only from 2009 and beyond
 # Link to the guide can be found at: https://www.nflfastr.com/articles/beginners_guide.html
 # Landing page for football statistics: https://rbsdm.com/stats/